 The study of behavioral gender differences on a world scale is challenging.
 One challenge hampering progress in the field is the lack of large and homogeneous data sets across different social groups and countries.
 In an influential article published in the Quarterly Journal of Economics ([@10.1093/qje/qjy013]), a world scale data set on economic prefereces, the Global Preference Survey within the Gallup World Poll 2012, was analyzed.
 The study focused on general questions about the distributions of economic preferences - defined as patience, altruism, willingness to take risks, negative and positive reciprocity, and trust - in different countries, relating them to several variables from the Gallup World Poll, such as age, gender, education level, and others.
 The subsequent article [@doi:10.1126/science.aas9899], that we abbreviated in the following text as FH, used the same dataset but focused explicitly on the gender differences highlighted in the previous study and reported evidence for the relationships of gender differences in economic preferences with economic development and gender equality.

 Following the approach described in FH and analyzing the same data set, we were able to replicate their work and found very similar results in terms of the magnitude and significance of the regression coefficients, as it will be described below.
-However, we also identified several critical points to consider which we developed further in our extended analysis.

 FH’s findings, although statistically significant and socially relevant, pose additional questions that the authors give only a cursory treatment.
-The study’s main focus was general hypothesis testing, applying dimensionality reduction techniques to aggregate gender differences in separate preferences into one joint index, and incorporating a variety of standardizing and normalizing procedures to the measurables.
-However, investigating in more details these gender differences by focusing on separate preference measures – in contrast to aggregated ones – allows to reveal the possible major contributors to such differences with respect to economic development and gender equality.
-Moreover, from the perspective of policy-making and followup studies [@fe72ed72-1164-372d-8510-e97ae443a587], it is also important to understand the magnitude of the effect of such differences.
-The present study aims to fill this gap.

-Another relevant issue we addressed is the robustness of empirical findings to various indexes for gender equality, as several indexes has been used in FH study.
+A first relevant issue we addressed is the robustness of empirical findings to various indexes for gender equality, as several indexes has been used in FH study.
 In this regard, one point of concern is FH’s introduction of a customized index with insufficient justification and limited final interpretability.
 In our analysis, we provided a list of possible shortcomings in this custom aggregated index and some of its components.
 We then restricted our analysis exclusively to the indexes widely used by academic, governmental and other institutions ([@WEF_report, @GGGreport2015]).

+The study’s main focus was general hypothesis testing, applying dimensionality reduction techniques to aggregate gender differences in separate preferences into one joint index, and incorporating a variety of standardizing and normalizing procedures to the measurables.
+However, investigating in details these gender differences by focusing on separate preference measures – in contrast to the aggregated ones – allows to reveal the possible major contributors to such differences with respect to economic development and gender equality.
+Moreover, from the perspective of policy-making and followup studies [@fe72ed72-1164-372d-8510-e97ae443a587], it is more informative to measure the magnitude of the differences rather than just conducting hypothesis descrimination.
+The present study aims to fill this gap.

 The article is structured as follows: Section 2 presents the summary of FH original article, while Section 3 contains our replication of FH main findings.
 The first part of Section 4 is dedicated to the issues related to measuring gender inequality – particularly the custom index FH built for this purpose – while the second part reports the magnitude of the effects of gender differences on aggregated and separate preference.
 Finally, in the Discussion and Conclusions (Section 5), we evaluate the relevance of our results for further studies and practical use in various areas.